nav13n/carnd/CarND-PID-Control-Project/README.md

 The integral gain allows the PID controller to reduce the systematic bias by applying a correction based on accumulated cross track error over a period of time.

 ## Hyperparameter Tuning
-I started optimisations with the systematiic twiddle approach as mentioned in lectures but the results were quickly lead to unrecoverable crashes of the car and required a manual restart of the simulator.
-At the end, I decided to take a simpler trial and error method as they helped gaining an intuitive understanding of the importance of different parameters and their contributions.
+I started optimisations with the systematiic twiddle approach as mentioned in lectures but the results were quickly leading to unrecoverable crashes of the car which required a manual restart of the simulator.
+In the end, I decided to take a simpler trial and error method as they helped gaining an intuitive understanding of the importance of different parameters and their contributions.
 The approach I roghly followed was:

 1. Start with  K_i and K_d = 0 , and gradually increase K_p to get a stable and consistent osciallting run
 2. Increase K_d until oscillations subside